 Down in the bottom, you’ll see the backup that the main website has just sent.

 Click ‘Restore’.
 From here, you can start the restore process.
 The process may take a few minutes, so sit back & relax.
 Meanwhile, if you want, you can also download this backup.

 Login to WordPress blog

-After the restore process has completed, it’ll redirect you to WP login panel.
-Now enter the credentials and you’re ready to go.
+After the restore process has been completed, it’ll redirect you to the WP login panel.
+Now enter the credentials, and you’re ready to go.

 Remember, its username and password are the same as you had on the main website.

-As you can see the new website is accessible through the server IP address and the domain name still points to the old server.
-First of all, we need to edit settings of new website and make itself accessible when someone visits the URL and then we need to point the domain to the new website.
+As you can see, the new website is accessible through the server IP address, and the domain name still points to the old server.
+First of all, we need to edit the settings of a new website and make itself accessible when someone visits the URL, and then we need to point the domain to the new website.

 To change the website address, go to Settings > General.
-Enter the domain name in ‘WordPress Address (URL)‘ and Site Address (URL) fields.
+Enter the domain name in the ‘WordPress Address (URL)‘ and Site Address (URL) fields.
 The domain name has to be accurate.
-If you want this website to be served over https then enter https protocol.
+If you want this website to be served over HTTPS, then enter HTTPS protocol.

-To serve website over https, you should configure ssl certificate.
+To serve the website over HTTPS, you should configure an SSL certificate.
 Otherwise, web browsers will not open your website and throw security warnings.